 Harry quickly licked his dry lips; he had feared it would come to this.

 He did not trust himself to speak for he knew that his words would hardly pass Voldemort's roentgen inspection.
 So he just shook his head slowly, watching Snape silently instead.

 "Well ... in that case, you may leave, Severus," Voldemort said quietly, surprising Harry by dropping the topic without another inquiry.

-Seeing Snape back out fast, Harry turned Voldemort and spoke hastily.
+Seeing Snape back out fast, Harry turned to Voldemort and spoke hastily.
 "Wait a moment...
 Let them go.
 You don't need them anymore, do you?
-Then let Neville, Ron and Hermione go."
+Let Neville, Ron and Hermione go."

 Voldemort gave him a peculiar look and for a moment Harry thought that his request would be denied.

-"If you believe they will be safer out there," Voldemort whispered softly and looked at Snape.
+"If you believe they are going to be safer out there," Voldemort finally said before looking at Snape.